openscm/openscm/docs/usage.rst

 The **Pythonic** interface adds several convenience functions on top of the core interface.
-It allows for reading and writing parameters from and to a standardized and other file formats, including whole scenario definitions.
-Also, it provides functions for running ensembles of model runs and doing stochastic analyses and model tuning.
+It allows for reading and writing parameters from and to standardized and other file formats, including whole scenario definitions.
+It also provides functions for running ensembles of model runs. tuning.

 The **command line** interface lets users run models with specified